-The average one-way car trip to work is 10.7 km

-Most people can cruise through this in 25 minutes.
+The average one-way car trip to work is 10.7km.
+Most people can travel this distance in 25 minutes on an e-bike.

-The battery-powered motor means you still get the health benefits of pedalling but hills, headwinds, and carrying extra loads are so much easier.
+The battery-powered motor doesn’t do all the work for you.
+This means you still get the health benefits of pedalling, but hills, headwinds, and carrying extra loads are so much easier.
 It’s no sweat – so you don’t have to get changed when you arrive.

 What’s the running cost?

 Fully charging a typical 400 Watt-hour (Wh) battery would cost around 13 cents and provide a boost for around 40km of travel.
 At this rate, cycling 20km five days a week for a year would cost less than $20.2

 Shared e-bike and e-scooter schemes offer a low carbon option for getting around many of New Zealand’s cities.

 Renting an e-bike is also a great way to try one out before committing to a purchase.
 People who commute by bike have the highest wellbeing of all the transport options, and you may find that it’s a quicker commute.
 Give it a go – rent a bike for a day, or a few months, and discover the benefits for yourself.